shuchitaprasad/employee-management/README.md

 - A minimal Spring Boot REST API for `Employee` (entity, repository, service, controller).
 - Configured Maven plugins for the code-quality tools and JaCoCo coverage:
-  - Checkstyle (custom rules at `config/checkstyle/checkstyle.xml`) — currently configured to fail the build on violations.
+  - Checkstyle (custom rules at `config/checkstyle/checkstyle.xml`) — configured to fail the build on violations.
   - SpotBugs (with FindSecBugs) — configured with a filter at `config/spotbugs/spotbugs-exclude.xml`.
+See `docs/SPOTBUGS_RULES.md` for detailed rule explanations.
-  - PMD (ruleset at `config/pmd/ruleset.xml`) — pinned to a PMD-compatible plugin version in `pom.xml`.
+  - PMD (ruleset at `config/pmd/ruleset.xml`) — pinned to a PMD-compatible plugin version.
+See `docs/PMD_RULES.md` for rule documentation.
   - Error Prone (annotation-processor configured in Maven compiler profile).
+See `docs/ERROR_PRONE_RULES.md` for configured rules.
   - JaCoCo (coverage reports under `target/site/jacoco`).

+Detailed documentation for each tool's rules, examples, and best practices can be found in the `docs/` folder:
+- `docs/PMD_RULES.md` - PMD rules reference with examples
+- `docs/SPOTBUGS_RULES.md` - SpotBugs and FindSecBugs rules guide
+- `docs/ERROR_PRONE_RULES.md` - Error Prone compilation checks

 ## Key report locations (after running the Maven goals below)